Boost Your Social Media Presence: 31-Day Author Platform Challenge

 We’re taking a poll!
 31 Day Author Platform Challenge Day 20 is fast and easy.

-Keep reading31-Day Author Platform Challenge Day 21: Mutual Support
+Keep reading31-Day Author Platform, Challenge Day 21: Appreciating Support = Double Win

 Today’s author platform task has two parts.
 First, you need to post the results of your poll.
 Then, you’ll post something timely and beneficial for a fellow author/